 The colorful decorations turn what could have been an imposing institutional block into a vibrant attraction that’s both a piece of history and a piece of art.
 And again, thanks to a little block jutting up from the roof like a handle, combined with the circular depictions of the Ptolemaic and Copernican visions of the universe, it really looks like a massive boombox built by an ancient civilization.

 And the decorations get even more incredible up close, as they aren’t simply painted onto the walls, but composed of designs illustrated with a variety of types of local stone, each chosen for its natural color.
-Amazingly, all of the reds, greens, blues, yellows, and other colors are created with naturally colored stones from across Mexico.
-O’Gorman chose this method because as opposed to paint and other mediums, the stones wouldn’t fade.
+Amazingly, all of the reds, greens, blues, yellows, and other colors are created with naturally colored stones obtained from all over Mexico.
+O’Gorman chose this method because as opposed to paint and other mediums because he knew the stones wouldn’t fade away.

 The UNAM Central Library is an incredible building that manages to encapsulate the country’s rich history with a kind of symbolic visual poetry, writ large.
 It almost has to be seen to be believed.
 But seriously, you guys see how it looks like a boombox, right?

 Corn, Cactus, and Chile: Exploring the Building Blocks of Mexican Cuisine

 On this immersive journey, learn about the essential ingredients of Mexican cuisine and their role in the daily life of Mexico City.
 Expect a one-of-a-kind experience filled with tastings, market visits, cooking workshops, harvest activities, and more.